lvflwr/silverbook_in_rust/README.md

 - Input files to run the code (under `./inputs/section_*/package_name/*`),
 - Scripts to visualize the results of the code (under `./plots/section_*/package_name/*`).

-Each chunk of code is implemented as a single package.
+The code is organized into one package per topic.

 `section_*` (e.g., `section_1`) in the path corresponds to the chapter number of the book.